bmurrtech/IT_research/test_knowledge/s1_sales_appl.md

 - [ ] Identify, Hack, Deceive and Remove

 __What is the Security Architecture Diagram?__
-- [ ] It is a conversation framework of the building blocks of a customer's environment
+- [x] It is a conversation framework of the building blocks of a customer's environment
 - [ ] It is an App Control framework to help encrypt your essential digital assets
-- [ ] X It is a diagram for the Security Maturity of any company
+- [ ] It is a diagram for the Security Maturity of any company
 - [ ] It is SentinelOne’s Singularity™ XDR framework

 __To help you overcome the objection, what questions can you ask when the SentinelOne only has SMB customers objection comes up?
 (Select all that apply)__
 - [x] Would external parties' evaluations help alleviate those concerns?
-- [ ] What customer (size, industry, verticals etc.) reference would you be comfortable chatting with?
+- [x] What customer (size, industry, verticals etc.) reference would you be comfortable chatting with?
-- [ ] X Do you have to reboot as you uninstall your current agent?
+- [ ] Do you have to reboot as you uninstall your current agent?
-- [ ] X Do you have a preferred sandbox you use?
+- [ ] Do you have a preferred sandbox you use?

 __To help you overcome the objection, what questions can you ask when the SentinelOne requires a reboot common objection comes up?
 (Select all that apply)__
-- [ ] X How many exclusions do you have in your current solution?
+- [ ] How many exclusions do you have in your current solution?
 - [x] Do you have to reboot as you uninstall your current agent?
 - [ ] Do you have a preferred sandbox you use?
 - [x] How important is it for you to go "back to business as usual" in case of an attack?